 Maianthemum stellatum (Star-Flowered Solomon's Seal) - photos and description

-General: Rhizomatous woodland perennial with an erect growth habit.
+General: Rhizomatous woodland perennial with an erect or arching growth habit.
 Stems lightly pubescent.

 Flowers: Grow in a short, terminal raceme, are white in colour, with 3 petals and 3 petal-like sepals.
 We measured a flower at 1 cm in diameter.